energye/golcl/pkgs/README.en-US.md

 [bass](http://www.un4seen.com/) Go interface of the library.

 * libname
-Custom load liblcl or liblcl in the specified location.
+Custom load libvcl or liblcl in the specified location.

 * libvlc
 Go interface to the libvlc library.